LuisHsu/foodchain/docs/API.md

         }
         ```

-    - (Server) pool_update: Notify state change of entry in pool
+    - (Server) pool_update: Notify state changes of elements in pool

         ```javascript
         { // An event may contain 1 or more keys defined below